Healthy Homes Assessment Days Bay

 Days Bay Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Days Bay and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required for all Days Bay and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their conformance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records of their conformance with any Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2023

-• All homes let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes